decargroup/navlie/README.rst

 and the documentation will be updated (you may need to install some dependencies... sorry. just follow the error prompts and install whats required.
 TODO).
 In terms of actually writing documentation, we use the numpy format, which can be seen in some of the existing docstrings in the code, and can be used as a template.

-Alternatively and prefereably, install the [autoDocstring extension for VSCode](https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring) and change the docstring format in the settings to `numpy`.
+Alternatively and prefereably, install the autoDocstring extension for VSCode: https://marketplace.visualstudio.com/items?itemName=njpwerner.autodocstring and change the docstring format in the settings to `numpy`.